-Lena Horne was both an legendary actress and activist, born into a well educated and high achieving family.
+Lena Horne was both a legendary actress and activist, born into a well educated and high achieving family.
 During the Great Depression, Lena started her career at the Cotton Club as a dancer in the chorus line.
 Her career catapulted from there, to Broadway, headlining an all-white band, to Hollywood.
 During WWII, her activist side emerged in full force, which resulted in being blacklisted during McCarthy’s Red Scare.
 Still, Lena persisted.
-With a new husband, she was able to further her career to become an international star, and use her fame in the fight for civil rights. [picture book, ages 4 and up]
+With a new husband, she was able to further her career to become an international star and use her fame in the fight for civil rights. [picture book, ages 4 and up]

 Freedom in Congo Square by Carole Boston Weatherford, illustrated by R. Gregory Christie